Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Introduction

-It has long been reported $\ell_{\max}$ (or $DIV$) to be in direct proportion to the largest Lyapunov exponent \citep{jpEc87,jpZb92,chWe94,lTr96}, as heuristically understood here.
-Assume the trajectory to be embedded into some $\mathbb{R}^{d}$ and that $r_{i,j}$ is a recurrence point.
-It follows that $z_{j}$ is $\epsilon$ close to $z_{i}$.
-If we interpret $\delta_{i,j}=z_{i}-z_{j}$ as a deviation vector and follow its time evolution, in case of chaotic dynamics, we expect the quantity $\{\norm{\delta_{i+k,j+k}}\}_{k}$ to grow exponentially fast in average with $k$ at a rate dictated by the largest Lyapunov exponent.
-Thus, the probability of $z_{i+k,j+k}$ still being an $\epsilon$ neighbour of $z_{i,j}$ (a recurrent point) decreases with time $k$ very fast.
-In other words, the length of the diagonal that stems from the observed times $(i,j)$ is expected to be small.
-A more rigorous link between diagonal lines and chaos is made apparent when looking at the distribution of diagonal lines of length $\ell$ and the second-order R\'enyi entropy (also called correlation entropy), $K_{2}$ \citep{pGr83}.
-For purely deterministic systems $K_{2}=0$ and for stochastic systems $K_{2} \to +\infty$.
-Deterministic chaos is characterised by finite values, $K_{2} > 0$.
-It turns out that $K_{2}$ can be estimated directly from RPs as presented in \cite{mTh03}.
-An algorithm to allow its numerical estimation is detailled by \cite{nAs04} and \cite{nMa07-PR}.
-The procedure involves essentially three major steps.
-Firstly, one need to compute the cumulative distribution of the diagonal lines for several choice of $\epsilon$.
-Secondly, one need to identify automatically a scaling region and clusters with $\epsilon$.
-Finally, a last step involving a linear regression leads to the estimation of $K_{2}$.
-Although some contributions have applied the RP and RQA frameworks to conservative dynamics (see in particular \cite{yZo07,yZo07-1,yZo16} or \cite{nAs04,tKo19,tKo20} in the context of gravitational $n$-bodies like dynamics), their developments have been mostly driven by dissipative dynamics.
+Although several contributions have applied the RP framework and RQA quantifiers to conservative dynamics (see, for examples, \cite{yZo07,yZo07-1,yZo16,mPa22,mrSa23}, or \cite{nAs04,tKo19,tKo20} in the context of gravitational $n$-bodies like dynamics), their developments have been mostly driven by dissipate dynamics.
 This might be partly due to the important application of RPs and RQAs to the field of time series analysis (see \cite{nMa23} for a bibliographical view of RPs and RQAs), the raise of chaos in low-dimensional dynamical systems, and the desire to analyse complex systems from the nonlinear time series perspective (intimately connected with phase space reconstruction and delay embedding theorem, see, \eg \, \cite{hAb93}).
-This contribution has two main objectives: first, to further apply the methodology and potential of RPs to conservative problems by focusing on the standard map model, paradigm of Hamiltonian chaos; and second, to propose a methodology for using the specific $DIV$ metric as an indicator of chaos.
-Indeed, our work provides numerical evidences that the more heuristic divergence $DIV$ furnishes a simple and robust workaround of the more cumbersome automatisation of the estimation of $K_{2}$, and might be reliably used to distinguish between regular and chaotic motions\footnote{The landscape of chaos indicators and complexity measures developed over the last decades is rich, and still active.
-Among the various existing methods, it is rather customary to distinguish between variational methods, relying on the Jacobian associated to the dynamics (or, an estimation of it), and orbit based diagnostics.
-The divergence $DIV$ has the advantage to belong to the later family; yet, its complexity is $\mathcal{O}(N^{2})$, $N$ being the length of the orbit.
-A non-exhaustive list of indicators include the Lyapunov exponent \citep{gBe76}, the fast Lyapunov indicator and variations of it \citep{cFr97,mF022}, the mean-exponential growth of nearby orbits (MEGNO, \cite{pCi00}), the smaller alignement index and its generalisation (SALI and GALI respectively, see \cite{hSk01,hSk07}), frequency analysis \citep{jLa93}, topological braid chaos methods \citep{jlTh05}, the $0-1$ test \citep{gGo04}, Lagrangian descriptors methods based on lengths of orbits \citep{jDa22,mHi22} (requiring the trajectory and the knowledge of nearby trajectories), Birkhoff averages \citep{eSa20}. }. \\
+This contribution has two main objectives: first, to further apply the methodology and potential of RPs to conservative problems by focusing on the standard map model, paradigm of Hamiltonian chaos; and second, to propose a methodology for using the specific $DIV$ quantifier as an indicator of chaos.
+Indeed, our work provides numerical evidences that the more heuristic divergence $DIV$ furnishes a simple and robust workaround of the more cumbersome automatisation of the estimation of $K_{2}$, and might be reliably used to distinguish between regular and chaotic motions. \\